MLHale/CYBR8950/README.md

  | May 7 | 17 | Milestone 3 Due.
 Final Presentations (Start at 5:30 PM) |

 ## Location
-All classroom activities will take place in PKI room 161 unless otherwise noted ahead of time.
+All classroom activities will take place in PKI room 164 (or via Zoom for the 820 section) unless otherwise noted ahead of time.
+Due to the nature of the course, often meeting rooms will be used for the individual teams meeting.

 ## Projects
 The structure of the course accommodates two types of projects.